 Day 10: To the Rhine Valley

 This morning we'll get an early start as we make our way from the Swiss Alps to Germany's Rhine Valley, with a stop for lunch and leg-stretching along the way.
-Arriving at our St. Goar hotel late this afternoon, you'll have time to watch the parade of river barges, stroll the river bank, and enjoy the charms of a small Rhine village.
+Arriving at our St. Goar hotel in the early evening, you'll have time to watch the parade of river barges, stroll the river bank, and enjoy the charms of a small Rhine village.
 Sleep in St. Goar (2 nights).
 Bus: 8 hrs.

 Day 11: Castles and Cruising the Rhine

 The Rhine Valley is storybook Germany, a fairy-tale world of legends and robber-baron castles.
 Today you may want to tackle the nearby Rheinfels Castle, once the mightiest in the region.
 You can also climb aboard a Rhine steamer and cruise the best of the Rhine*, home to craggy castles, steep vineyards, and legends galore.
 No bus today.

 From St. Goar, it's a convenient 90-minute train trip to Frankfurt's airport.
 Your escort will help you with any post-tour planning, leaving you well prepared for the road ahead.
 Auf Wiedersehen!

 This is an integral, essential part of the Rick Steves tour experience.
 On our My Way: Germany, Austria & Switzerland in 12 Days tour — among other things — you'll need to happily...